themeteorchef/adding-a-beta-invitation-system-to-your-meteor-application/adding-a-beta-invitation-system-to-your-meteor-application.md

 )
 ```

 The bulk of this should look familiar, so we won’t beat around the bush.
-Of course, first, we `check()` our arguments like good boys and girls.
-Next, we reintroduce our `RegExp` pattern from earlier, again, running this on our email address so that our `findOne()` is done case insensitively on the `email` field.
-Additionally in our `findOne()` we pass the `token` the user is trying to sign up with.
+Of course, first, we `check()` our arguments like good boys and girls and then in our `findOne()` we pass the `email` and `token` the user is trying to sign up with.

 Next, we test in the negative against the result of our `findOne()` which is set to the variable `testInvite`.
 If our result is false, or, an invite cannot be found with the passed `email` and `token`, we throw an error that will be returned to the client.